Lorenzo-Cardoni/Forecasting-Weather-Data-2012-2017/README.md

 - **Datetime**: Timestamp for each observation.
 - **City Temperatures**: Temperatures in cities including Los Angeles, Vancouver, Portland, San Francisco, and others.

+## PDF
+In the second part of `Progetto_Classification_Clustering_Forecasting.pdf` file is reported the result of this work.

 ## Requirements

 - Python 3.x